theshreyas/magento-2-quickies/GraphQLTester/README.md

 localmagentourl/graphql.php

 # Notes
 I have covered minimum basic apis to complete order flow, with only simple product types.
-You can modify graphql.php to add any api.
+You can modify graphql.php to add any new api.
+To modify the existing graphql queries/mutations, update graphqlQueries.php.

 # Support
-Raise issue, if you want to add any functionality here.
+Raise issue, if you want to request any feature/improvement/bug report.